An SDP Relaxation for the Sparse Integer Least Squares Problem: Introduction

+\paragraph{Hardness and existing approaches.} One can show that \ref{prob SILS} and \ref{prob SILS'} are NP-hard in their full generality, via a polynomial reduction from \emph{Exact Cover by 3-sets (X3C).} See~\cite{garey1990comp} for details of X3C.
+To the best of our knowledge, existing algorithms for solving \ref{prob SILS} or \ref{prob SILS'} fall into the following categories:

+(i) \emph{Exact algorithms}: this category includes Sparse Sphere Decoding Algorithm~\citep{barik2014sparse}, Sparsity-Exploiting Sphere Decoding-based MUD and Sparsity-Exploiting Decision-Directed MUD~\citep{zhu2011smud}, and integer quadratic optimization algorithms (see, e.g.,~\cite{bertsimas2016best} and references therein).
+These algorithms generally require non-polynomial running time.
+Interestingly, it was shown in \cite{barik2014sparse} that Sparse Sphere Decoding Algorithm has an expected running time polynomial in $d$ in the case where $M$ has i.i.d.~standard Gaussian entries and there exists a sparse integer vector $z^*\in \{0, \pm 1\}^d$ such that the residual vector $b - Mz^*$ is comprised of i.i.d.~Gaussian entries.
+However, this algorithm may result in an exponential running time for general input, such as a non-sparse $z^*$.

+(ii) \emph{Convex relaxation methods}: this category includes techniques such as Lasso \citep{tibshirani1996regression,zhu2011smud} and Basis Pursuit \citep{chen2001atomic} relax the integer constraints by allowing $x$ to take continuous values and promoting sparsity through $\ell_1$-norm regularization.
+Although these methods are computationally efficient and have approximation guarantees under certain conditions (e.g. restricted isometry property (RIP) \citep{candes2005}), they yield solutions that are not integer-valued in general.

+(iii) \emph{Other practical algorithms}: this catrgory includes algorithms such as Adaptive Compressive Sampling Matching Pursuit (Adaptive CoSaMP)~\citep{sparrer2014adapting}, Soft-Feedback Orthogonal Matching Pursuit (SF-OMP)~\citep{sparrer2015soft}, and discrete valued sparse ADMM algorithm~\citep{souto2017efficient}.
+These methods do not have approximation guarantees.

+\paragraph{Connection to feature extraction and integer sparse recovery.} Our work is particularly motivated by two important real-world applications, in which the underlyding data inputs both satisfy the following linear model assumption:

 for some \emph{ground truth} vector $z^* \in \R^d$ and for some small noise vector $\epsilon \in \R^n$.
-Note that, in this setting, $z^*$ and $\epsilon$ are unknown, i.e., they are not part of the input of the problem.
-The linear model assumption is often present in real-world problems and has been considered in several works in the literature, including~\cite{razeghi2017privacy,sparrer2014adapting,zhu2011smud}.
-Next, we discuss in detail the feature extraction problem and the integer sparse recovery problem.
+Note that in this setting, $z^*$ and $\epsilon$ are unknown, that is, they are not part of the input of the problem.
+These two applications are: